alkalinecoffee/boris/README.md

 target.connect

 if target.connected?
-  # detect which profile to load up (is this target running windows? solaris? or what?).  if we can't
+  # detect which profiler to load up (is this target running windows? solaris? or what?).  if we can't
-  # detect a suitable profile, this will throw an error
+  # detect a suitable profiler, this will throw an error
-  target.detect_profile
+  target.detect_profiler

-  puts target.target_profile
+  puts target.target_profiler

   # we can call individual methods to grab specific information we may be interested in (or call
   # #retrieve_all to grab everything we can)